mainmatter/playbook/workflow/engineering/README.md

 ensures the code base does not become stale and improves productivity overall.

-When working on the code base, we will keep an eye open for parts that need to be refactored and either do so immediately in case of simple changes or bring them up as individual issues for one of the next [iterations](../../process).
+When working on the code base, we will keep an eye open for parts that need to be refactored and either do so immediately in case of simple changes, or bring them up as individual issues for one of the next [iterations](../../process).

 ## Pairing